#33 How to Overcome Anxiety: A Biblical Perspective

 Transforming Anxious Thoughts with God’s Word

 When anxiety creeps in, what do we do?
 Do we let it take over, or do we counter it with truth?
+Many people searching for how to reduce stress and anxiety discover that the battle is often won or lost in the mind.

 Jesus gave us the perfect example of how to fight back against negative thoughts.
 In Matthew 4, when Satan tempted Him in the wilderness, Jesus didn’t argue or panic—He responded with Scripture.
-Each time the enemy spoke lies, Jesus responded with, “It is written.”
+Each time the enemy spoke lies, Jesus answered with, “It is written.”

 This is the key to transforming anxious thoughts: we replace them with what God has already spoken.